ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 2. Run the app locally.
 Open a terminal application providing a CLI and change your working directory to the COS-WebGalleryStart directory.
 Please note the Node.js dependencies listed in the package.json file.
-Download them into place using the command shown in the next example.
+Download them into place using the command shown next, in Example 2.

 ```
 npm install